-A minimum C result for Year 10 Mathematics Methods prep course (classes X and Y).
+A minimum C result for Year 10 Mathematics Methods (class code MAX).

 Specialist Mathematics is designed for students who develop confidence in their mathematical knowledge and ability, and gain a positive view of themselves as mathematics learners.
 They will gain an appreciation of the true nature of mathematics, its beauty and its power.